wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 ## Design

-Since our first "real" contract with [Openbay](http://openbay.com) we worked with an outside designer, Steven Trevethan.
-He was recommended to me by two seperate people.
-Steve along with his partner Logan Faerberer were starting their own consultancy Dobot.
-Steve and I got along prety well and I brought them back for a few more contracts.
-We bonded over our mutaul disdain for many of the people in the [C3 space at CIC](http://www.cambridgecoworking.com/aboutc3.html) and so when we finally got our own office last year I invited Steven and Logan to work from there.
+Since our first "real" contract with [Openbay](http://openbay.com) we worked with an outside designer, Steven Trevathan.
+He was recommended to me by two separate people.
+Steve along with his partner Logan Faerber were starting their own consultancy Dobot.
+Steve and I got along well and I brought them back for a few more contracts.
+We bonded over our mutual disdain for many of the people in the [C3 space at CIC](http://www.cambridgecoworking.com/aboutc3.html) and so when we finally got our own office last year I invited Steven and Logan to work from there.
 We even brought them along to check out the office spaces we were interested in.
-This past Spring it became obvioud that we needed someone fulltime at DockYard to take ownership of our design.
+This past Spring it became obvious that we needed someone full-time at DockYard to take ownership of our design.
 Likewise Dobot was also looking for a lead engineer.
-It would be funny it is wasn't so stupid that we were literally sharing the same office, workd on several projects, and were still looking for one another.
+It would be funny if it wasn't so stupid that we were literally sharing the same office, worked on several projects, and were still looking for one another.
 Steve and I grabbed drinks and I laid it out: let's do this.
-He agreed and we brough Steve on as our Creative Director and a partner.
+He agreed and we brought Steve on as our Creative Director and a partner.
 Logan came on as a lead illustrator.
 It is the best move we've made to date.
 Steve and Logan quickly took ownership of the design direction of DockYard and have along with Amanda and Angelo put out a [website that really represents who we